-07/01/2023 Reviewed and Updated: Updated the background, guidelines and recommendations, and evidence-based scientific references.
-Literature review did not necessitate any modifications to coverage criteria.
-The following edits were made for clarity: All CC edited for clarity and consistency.
-Removed CC3 "3) Confirmatory/definitive qualitative or quantitative drug testing DOES NOT MEET COVERAGE CRITERIA when laboratory-based definitive drug testing is requested without any prior presumptive screening test results indicating the clinical utility to confirm those results."
-Added CPT 0328U 07/01/2022 Annual Review: CC1i: changed "random urine presumptive drug testing for" to "For the" for clarity CC1i, i: added "random" for clarity CC1i, ii: added "random" for clarity, and changed "in one" to "per" for clarity CC2: added several commas and verbs for clarity.
-The new criteria now reads "Confirmatory/definitive qualitative or quantitative drug testing MEETS COVERAGE CRITERIA, up to seven drug classes, when laboratory-based definitive drug testing is specifically requested, the rationale is documented by the patient's treating physician, and ANY of the following conditions are met:" CC2a: added "their" for clarity CC2a, i and ii: changed commas to semicolons CC2b: changed the period at the end of the sentence to a colon CC2b, i, ii, and iii: deleted "For" and "meets coverage criteria" for clarity CC2e: Added "To" for clarity 11/04/2021 Initial Policy Implementation
+Revision Date Summary of Changes 01/01/2022 Initial Effective Date 07/19/2022 Updated background, guidelines and recommendations, and evidence-based scientific references.
+Literature review necessitated the following changes to the coverage criteria: the coverage criteria: CC1a: deleted "or substance abuse or dependence" and "at the following frequency."
+CC1b: changed "as a result of" to "based on" for clarity CC1g: changed "testing of" to "In" for clarity CC1h: changed "drug testing" to "In" for clarity.
+CC1i: changed "random urine presumptive drug testing for" to "For the" for clarity CC1i, i: added "random" for clarity CC1i, ii: added "random" for clarity, and changed "in one" to "per" for clarity CC2a: added "their" for clarity CC2a, i and ii: changed commas to semicolons CC2b: changed the period at the end of the sentence to a colon CC2b, i, ii, and iii: deleted "For" and "meets coverage criteria" for clarity CC2e: Added "To" for clarity